0PEIN0/bash-helpers/docs/new-os-setup.md

 ```
 4. Run `source ~/.bashrc` command.
 5. Run `system_init_non_sudo_first` command.
 Ignore any error that may show up in the terminal after running this command.
 6. Run `admin` command(enter into the sudo user mode).
-Enter OS user password when prompted.
+Enter sudo user password when prompted.

 ### NOW SWITCHED BACK TO SUDO USER MODE
 1. Open ***~/.bash_aliases*** file and add the import of the **/home/$SYSTEM_USER_NAME/helper-scripts/personal.sh** file there.
 Then source it.
 Run `gedit ~/.bash_aliases` from command line to open up the file.
 Below is a sample example for import of personal bash file in ***~/.bash_aliases*** file.
 Remember to replace the ***$SYSTEM_USER_NAME*** string here with actual operating system username.